pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1163 Nervous

+Tomorrow I have my first skill share session, this is the first time that I do this.
+The first time that try to share my knowledge with another persons in a meeting, and is in English more difficult for me, but I think that is the moment to start growth my career.

 ##### Day 1162 Continue with my RedHat Course

 Today I continue advance in my RedHat course about Container Platform Application Deployment, this course is hard to do, but the labs are amazing.